mongodb/mongo-php-driver/CONTRIBUTING.md

 $ make test # Executes the test suite against the VMs
 ```

-### Mongo Orchestration

-Some tests interact directly with Mongo Orchestration to start their own servers
-for cluster testing (e.g. replica set failovers).
-These tests depend on
-`MONGODB_ORCHESTRATION_HOST` and `MONGODB_ORCHESTRATION_PORT` environment
-variables.

-By default, these tests will use the Mongo Orchestration instance within the
-test VM.

 ### Restarting Mongo Orchestration

 If something goes awry in the test VM, it may be helpful to start the VM and